Design of Smart Factory Based on Asset Administration Shell

 The authors shall retain the copyright of their work but allow the Publisher to publish, copy, distribute, and convey the work.

 Digital Technologies Research and Applications (DTRA) publishes accepted manuscripts under Creative Commons Attribution 4.0 International (CC BY 4.0).
-Authors who submit their papers for publication by Digital Technologies Research and Applications (DTRA) agree to have the CC BY 4.0 license applied to their work, and that anyone is allowed to reuse the article or part of it free of charge for any purpose, including commercial use.
-As long as the author and original source is properly cited, anyone may copy, redistribute, reuse and transform the content.
+Authors who submit their papers for publication by DTRA agree to have the CC BY 4.0 license applied to their work, and that anyone is allowed to reuse the article or part of it free of charge for any purpose, including commercial use.
+As long as the author and original source are properly cited, anyone may copy, redistribute, reuse, and transform the content.

 Smart factories face the opportunities and challenges brought by globalization and new technologies, which requires flexible and practical approaches to lean manufacturing and optimization.
 The asset administration shell (AAS) is expected to help factories better cope with new challenges throughout the life cycle.
 This paper proposes a methodological framework for building AAS for the whole lifecycle of a smart factory.
 Based on the AAS methodological framework, the theory study of smart factories is developed.

 Keywords:Smart factory AAS I4.0 component Smart manufacturing

 - Mabkhot, M.M., Al-Ahmari, A.M., Salah, B., et al., 2018.
 Requirements of the smart factory system: A survey and perspective.
 Machines.
 6(2), 23.

 - Osterrieder, P., Budde, L., Friedli, T., 2020.
 The smart factory as a key construct of industry 4.0: A systematic literature review.
 International Journal of Production Economics.
 221, 107476.